 The Illinois State Board of Education has developed a Parent Guide for Understanding Special Education in Illinois, which can be found at https://www.isbe.net/Pages/Special-Education-Required-Notice-and-Consent-Forms.aspx.
 Questions about District 7’s Special Education program can be directed to the Special Education Coordinator, Ms. Kelly Gould, at 630-694-1174.

-A Title I Program, taught by highly qualified staff, is provided for selected students experiencing reading difficulties.
+A Title I Program, taught by highly qualified staff, is provided for selected students experiencing reading and math difficulties.
 The program is offered through a referral process.
 Further information can be obtained from the building principal.